 The type of truck he had then allowed him to carry ice in an ice chest and water to refill his cup as needed.

-Now that he has a local truck driving job, he carries a one gallon jug with him each day to drink from in his day cab.
+When he transitioned to having a local truck driving job, he started carrying a one gallon jug with him each day to drink from in his day cab.

 The sealable lid has an opening on only one side.

 When we first got the Bubba Keg, Vicki twisted the lid into place after filling it with ice and water.

 However, the lid appeared to have the opening on the side away from where she wanted it to be for a right-handed user.
 Argh!

 But she learned that the lid had been constructed in such a way as to allow the opening to be accessed from either side of the cup!
 Cool!